 We are committed to working with local people on projects that improve the environment and health of the area through a range of activities including community gardening, conservation and biodiversity, and planet friendly living.

-Our work aims to inspire people and communities to connect with nature, and take practical action that tackles the root causes of climate change.
+Our work aims to inspire people and communities to connect with nature.

 Urban Roots evolved out of the Toryglen Gardening Club which was founded in 2004 by 3 local people who had a shared desire to improve the area.

 They held bulb planting days and gardeners picnics, established a Children’s Orchard in the grounds of a local school and held a plant sale.

 They secured funding through the Fairshare Trust in 2007 to employ a development officer, which has helped to grow the projects and get more local people on board.